Beauty and the Invisible Beast

 If you read this and felt moved enough to do something, here are a few suggestions near and dear to my heart.
 If you can, support the National Center for Women in Information Technology (NCWIT) by either adding them as your Amazon Smile recipient or visiting www.ncwit.org, and be sure to encourage any high-school aged women in your life to apply.
 NCWIT has been one of the most supportive and influential networks of my career.

 If you are an accredited investor, put your money where it matters!
 If you don’t have the confidence or expertise to invest in individual companies, invest in funds that do a good job of maintaining a diverse portfolio.
 I’m of course biased towards Flashstarts of Cleveland — my first investors and the one in Ohio willing to take the risk on my crazy idea.
 Not only that, but their investing team is majority female and I graduated in their accelerator class with four female founders, one black male founder, and one white male founder.
 They take incredible care of their founders — even offering to safely house me when the Twitter harasser published my address encouraging strangers to rape the girl living there.
-Other funds (older and larger) that I’m a big fan of are 1517 (this is their Medium account) and Drummond Road Capital — also based here in Cleveland.
+Another fund (older and larger) that I’m a big fan of is 1517 (this is their Medium account).
 Both have women on the investing teams and diverse portfolios.

 About the Author: